angeluriot/Papermap/doc/contribute/maps.md

 * `Additional comment`: any additional comment or information *(optional)*

-* `Discord username`: for the `Contributor` role on the **[Papermap discord](https://discord.gg/eFdjRJe7WZ)** *(optional)*
+* `Discord username`: for the `Contributor` role on the **[Papermap Discord server](https://discord.gg/eFdjRJe7WZ)** *(optional)*

-When the form is filled, click on the `Submit` button to send your request, it will redirect you to a GitHub issue created by a bot with your request.
+When the form is filled out, click on the `Submit` button to send your request.
+You will be redirected to a GitHub issue created by a bot containing your request.

-You can also click on the `Submit using your own GitHub account` to get redirected to a pre-filled GitHub issue that you can submit yourself.
+You can also click on the `Submit using your own GitHub account` button to be redirected to a pre-filled GitHub issue that you can submit yourself.

 A maintainer will then review your request and may create the corresponding map.

 # ✏️ Add or edit a map

-This part is for developers only since there is currently no way to create or edit maps directly on the website.
-Feel free to join the **[Discord server](https://discord.gg/eFdjRJe7WZ)** if you need help.
+This section is for developers only since currently maps cannot be created or edited directly on the website.
+Feel free to ask for help in the **[Discord server](https://discord.gg/eFdjRJe7WZ)**.

-The map files are located in the **[/data/maps](/data/maps)** folder of the repository, the directory structure inside this folder will be reflected on the **[Papermap maps](https://papermap.org/maps)** page of the website.
+Map files are located in the **[/data/maps](/data/maps)** folder of the repository, the directory structure inside this folder will be reflected on the **[Papermap maps](https://papermap.org/maps)** page of the website.

-Each sub-folder must have an `_init_.json` file containing the metadata of the group:
+Each subfolder must contain an `_init_.json` file providing the group metadata:
 ```json
 {
 	"emoji": "💉", // Emoji of the group